IBM/yaps/docs/source/cheatsheet.md

 # Yaps Modeling Language

-A yaps model is a python function prefixed by the `@yaps.model` decorator
+A Yaps model is a Python function prefixed by the `@yaps.model` decorator.

 ```python
 import yaps